Santa Cruz de la Sierra: Demographics

-The city of Santa Cruz is, besides the largest cities in Bolivia, the one with the greatest mestizo and Creole identity, and with a smaller indigenous population.
+The city of Santa Cruz is, besides being the largest city in Bolivia, the one with the greatest mestizo and Creole identity, and with a smaller indigenous population.
 The first settlers of Santa Cruz were mainly the Native Chane people of East Bolivia followed by the Spaniards that accompanied Ñuflo de Chávez, as well as Guarani natives from Paraguay, and other native American groups that previously lived there working for the Spanish crown.
 Eventually, the Spanish settlers and native people of Bolivia began to mix which has resulted in the majority of the city population being mestizo.
 When the Spanish settlers arrived to Bolivia, Catholicism, as well as the Spanish language, were implemented onto the natives which is now why the city is predominantly Catholic and speak Spanish.
 Nevertheless, native religions and languages are still used by a minority of the population.

 There was a distinction between the ethno-demographic profile of the Santa Cruz de la Sierra region, marked by the mestizo, Spanish and eastern indigenous presence, in relation to the population of the Bolivian Altiplano, western part of the country mostly Andean indigenous with a smaller mestizo and Spanish presence.
 However, in the last 60 years, large migrations from the western regions of Bolivia to Santa Cruz have transformed the demographics of the city and department redefining its social and ethnic spectrum.
 In recent years, external migration has also become noticeable in Santa Cruz.
 Immigrants in Bolivia, especially in Santa Cruz have mainly originated from Argentina, Brazil, Spain, Peru, United States and Mexico.

 Economy

-The city of Santa Cruz de la Sierra has utility infrastructure, roads and highways, and lively shopping and business.
-The main sectors that drive the economy are oil, forestry companies, agribusiness, and construction.
-Santa Cruz contributes more than 80% of national agricultural production, and also has contributed over 35% of GDP in recent years.
+Santa Cruz de la Sierra is Bolivia's main economic, commercial, and industrial center.
+Its economy is divided into several specialized sectors, including entertainment, gastronomy, textiles, banking, agroindustry, tourism, automotive, and other industries.

-Santa Cruz de la Sierra is served by Bolivia's largest airport, the Viru Viru International Airport, with service on 14 airlines, 10 of which are from other countries, and 12 of them being passenger ones and two being cargo-only airlines.
-The airline AeroSur had its headquarters in Santa Cruz.
-The airline ceased operations in May 2012 and has been replaced by Boliviana de Aviación, which flies from Santa Cruz to Miami, Madrid, São Paulo, Buenos Aires and Lima.
+Following its development and economic exposure, the city has the highest Human Development Index (HDI) in the country, with a value of 0.827 at the city level and 0.758 at the department level.

-It was formerly linked with the Brazilian railway system through a line to Corumbá, Brazil.
-This line, which was reputed to have a poor safety record, was abandoned after a highway to the Brazilian border was built in the 1980s.
+Its population growth is among the fastest in America.
+It has a nominal GDP of $9.175 billion, a nominal GDP per capita of $4.311 billion, and a PPP GDP per capita of $9.190 billion.

-Bolivia's largest shopping mall, the Ventura Mall is located in the city of Santa Cruz.
+It is also considered the franchise capital of Bolivia, as it has the largest number of national and international franchises in the country, spanning various categories, such as Hard Rock Cafe, Starbucks, Kentucky Fried Chicken, Pizza Hut, Juan Valdez, Cinemark, Sbarro, Carl's Jr, Subway, Burger King, T.G.I.
+Friday's, Cinnabon, Papa John's, Johnny Rockets, Hooters, Náutica, Levi's, Nike, ALDO, etc.